SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

    - **Must check this** to save transformed landmarks
    - These are essential for creating averaged landmarks in Step 3C
    - Creates files with `-transformed.mrk.json` suffix
-   - Without these, you cannot compute the average landmark positions
+   - Without these, you cannot compute the average landmark positions for the averaged image.

 #### Run Group-wise Rigid Registration